 Dana Cox, project manager with real estate firm Penn Hodge, gave an update Friday on the list of tenants set to call the mill home.
-One of these tenants is Nomadic Flow, moving from Reformation Brewery into its own space on the first floor of the mill Saturday, May 1.
+One of these tenants is Nomadic Flow, moving from Reformation Brewery into its own space on the first floor of the mill on May 1.

 “The businesses we leased will be the first tenants to occupy the first floor that’s been vacant since the mill opened,” Cox said.
 “These new tenants will be considered the retail area on the first floor and are expected to move into this area by June 1.”

 Joining Nomadic Flow in the retail area will be Mayberry at The Mill.
 The photography business will neighbor Nomadic Flow and will offer sets for photographers to book times for client sessions.
 Sets will be built and will be available for different shoots such as family portraits and graduation photos.